Today I want to share a few products I’m loving for gardening and enjoying the outdoors.

 The wind has been crazy this year and in order to survive, tall plants have to be staked.
 These little gadgets are the best thing I’ve found to stake plants.
 I’ve staked dahlias, delphiniums, lilies, snapdragons, tomatoes, cucumbers, hollyhocks, etc. etc and they work awesome!
 I use them with these stakes.

 Dealing with Mosquitoes and Other Nuisance Bugs

 With rain comes mosquitoes and gnats.
 I hate them, but I’m not about to let them ruin my joy of gardening!
 Here are the products I have in my arsenal that are working great for me.
 First, I slip these bracelets around each wrist and ankles, and I also wear one on my gardening hat.
 I also use one of these ThermaCELL Portable Mosquito Repellent units in the area I’m working in.
 Equipped with these two gadgets, the mosquitoes and gnats leave me alone.
 We also use the ThermaCELL units on our deck to keep the mosquitoes away.
 Before it gets to hot in the spring, I’ve resorted to wearing this safari looking hat.
-I’m not going to lie, it looks totally ridiculous and I only wear it in the back yard, but it totally works to keep the blood sucking gnats away from my head and face.
+I’m not going to lie, it looks totally ridiculous and I only wear it in the back yard, but it totally works to keep the blood sucking gnats away from my head, face and neck.

 Oh the Critters…